 Pumpkin Bundt Cake With Cream Cheese Filling

-This pumpkin Bundt cake has cream cheese filling baked right inside.
+This pumpkin Bundt cake with cream cheese filling has the best texture and even better flavor.
 It is moist and delicious with just enough of your favorite pumpkin spices and cream cheese tang.

 Slice of pumpkin bundt cake with cream cheese filling and chocolate chips on plate with remaining powdered sugar dusted cake in background.